dbierer/php-class-notes/php-iii-may-2019.md

   * When you're done, test first by just running `http://expressive/` from the browser
     * The `Whoops` error handler middleware generates a nicely formatted HTML page
     * Easier to read error messages from the browser
-  * When you're bug free, switch over to Postname to generate REST requests
+  * When you're bug free, switch over to Postman to generate REST requests
   * Theoretically you should be able to run any of the imported Apigility requests just by changing the host name from `apigility` to `expressive`

 * Expressive Lab Notes